tdube2014/Discharge/Readme.md

 ## **Flow Cam Time lapse Discharge Data Collection** <a name="paragraph4"></a>

+#### Introduction

+With the advances in machine learning we are exploring the possibilities of using time lapse photos to calculate flow levels.
+Time lapse photos may be a cost effective way to collect stream flow data.
+Not only could this be a usefully tool for scientists this may be a great way for citizen scientists to become involved with the collection of stream flow data and advance the knowledge of our watersheds.

+#### objectives

+Investigate the number and quality of photos needed to make it possible teach a cpu (train an algorithm) to calculate flow from a series of photos

+Examining low cost camera options for digital photo collection Game Cameras
+Cell Phone Cameras
+Raspberry Pi Zero v1.3 camera

 ### Data Storage <a name="subparagraph14"></a>
 This is a sub paragraph, formatted in heading 3 style